Dual-domain Modulation Network for Lightweight Image Super-Resolution: Proposed Method

 \paragraph{Wavelet-domain Modulation Self-attention (WMA)} In our WMA, we employ self-attention and dynamic convolution to modulate different frequency subbands obtained through DWT.
 Then, we utilize IDWT to restore reconstructed frequency-domain subbands to output features.
 Therefore, the output will exhibit more accurate frequency domain characteristics.
 Specifically, as shown in Fig.~\ref{fig:Transformer} (c), for an input feature \hbox{$\boldsymbol{F}_{in}^{W}$~$\in$~$\mathbb{R}^{H\times W \times C}$}, to reduce Params counts, we first reduce the channels of \hbox{$\boldsymbol{F}_{in}^{W}$} from \hbox{$C$} to \hbox{$C/4$} using a convolution layer.
 Then we utilize DWT to decompose features and concatenate the resulting four wavelet subbands along channels to form frequency feature \hbox{$ {\boldsymbol{F}_{DWT}} $~$\in$~$\mathbb{R}^{\frac{H}{2}\times \frac{W}{2} \times C}$}:

 where \hbox{$\mathcal{R}$} is channel reduction operator, \hbox{$\mathcal{DWT}$} is discrete wavelet transform.
-Next, we extend the frequency domain features of the existing channels and transform to obtain vectors \hbox{$\left\{ {\boldsymbol{Q}, \boldsymbol{K}, \boldsymbol{V}} \right\}$~$\in$~$\mathbb{R}^{C \times \frac{HW}{4}}$} containing different frequency domain components.
-As shown in Fig.~\ref{fig:Transformer} (c), in channel components of vectors \hbox{${\boldsymbol{Q}}$}, \hbox{${\boldsymbol{K}}$} and \hbox{${\boldsymbol{V}}$}, the first component is low-frequency component \hbox{${\boldsymbol{F}_{LL}}$} and other components is high-frequency component \hbox{$\left\{ {\boldsymbol{F}_{LH}},{\boldsymbol{F}_{HL}},{\boldsymbol{F}_{HH}} \right\}$}.
+Next, we extend the frequency domain features of the existing channels and transform to obtain vectors \hbox{$\left\{ {\boldsymbol{Q}', \boldsymbol{K}', \boldsymbol{V}'} \right\}$~$\in$~$\mathbb{R}^{C \times \frac{HW}{4}}$} containing different frequency domain components.
+As shown in Fig.~\ref{fig:Transformer} (c), in channel components of vectors \hbox{${\boldsymbol{Q}'}$}, \hbox{${\boldsymbol{K}'}$} and \hbox{${\boldsymbol{V}'}$}, the first component is low-frequency component \hbox{${\boldsymbol{F}_{LL}}$} and other components is high-frequency component \hbox{$\left\{ {\boldsymbol{F}_{LH}},{\boldsymbol{F}_{HL}},{\boldsymbol{F}_{HH}} \right\}$}.

-where ${\mathcal{RS}}$, ${\mathcal{D}}$ and ${\mathcal{P}}$ have the same meaning as earlier.
+where ${\mathcal{RS}}$ denotes a reshape operation, ${\mathcal{D}}$ refers to a 3×3 depth-wise convolution, and ${\mathcal{P}}$ represents a 1×1 point-wise convolution.
 Then, we use self-attention to explore the frequency domain.
-Specifically, we compute the similarity scores between high- and low-frequency features within the \hbox{${\boldsymbol{Q}}$} and \hbox{${\boldsymbol{K}}$} vectors, and use these scores to adaptively extract information from the \hbox{${\boldsymbol{V}}$} vector, enabling the self-attention mechanism to complement high- and low-frequency information from wavelet-transformed features.
+Specifically, we compute the similarity scores between high- and low-frequency features within the \hbox{${\boldsymbol{Q}'}$} and \hbox{${\boldsymbol{K}'}$} vectors, and use these scores to adaptively extract features from the \hbox{${\boldsymbol{V}'}$} vector, enabling the self-attention to complement high- and low-frequency information from wavelet features.

 since self-attention does not capture detailed features effectively, we introduce dynamic convolution to adaptively aid our WMA in refining frequency details.
 Initially, a large kernel group convolution \hbox{$\mathcal{G}$} is applied to produce a set of dynamic weights \hbox{$\boldsymbol{W}$} from wavelet features \hbox{$\boldsymbol{F}_{DWT}$}.
 Then, \hbox{$\boldsymbol{W}$} is used to adaptively modulate features \hbox{$\boldsymbol{F}_{Self}$} obtained from self-attention, resulting in refined features \hbox{${\boldsymbol{F}_{SD}}$~$\in$~$\mathbb{R}^{\frac{H}{2}\times \frac{W}{2} \times C}$}: